RuizeHan/MvMHAT/README.md

 ## Install

 ~~~
-See the 'readme' file included in the code.
+See the 'README' file included in the code folder 'mvmhat_pro'.

 **[Notes]** The public code of the conference paper (ACM MM 21) can be found at https://github.com/realgump/MvMHAT.
 ~~~